harness/developer-hub/docs/platform/Secrets/2-add-use-text-secrets.md

 :::info

-You can't create secrets that point to secret managers in a different [scope](/docs/platform/role-based-access-control/rbac-in-harness/#permissions-hierarchy-scopes).
-For example, if you create a secret at the project scope, you cannot reference a secret manager in a different project.
-To reference secrets across projects, create the secret at the organization or account scope.
+You can create secrets that point to secret managers in a different [scope](/docs/platform/role-based-access-control/rbac-in-harness/#permissions-hierarchy-scopes).
+For example, you can use secret managers to create secrets at the organization level and allow your project teams to create secrets inside the project.

 :::